 a.
 Any changes to solutions built using low-code platform need to be made on the same low-code platform.
 Since there is no source code, you are locked-in with the vendor so long as you want to continue with your application built using the low-code platform.
 Migrating to other platforms is not straightforward.
 You may have to build anew.
 But as earlier stated building a new application is easy and fast on low-code platforms.

 3. Team Demotivation

 a.
-Developers feel demotivated when they are not allowed to use programming languages they desire to code in.
-You need to ensure that you create a clear segregation of 'coders' and 'makers', your non-coder application builders.
+Developers feel demotivated when they are not allowed to code using programming languages of their choice.
+You need to ensure that you create a clear segregation of 'coders' and 'makers' - your non-coder application builders.